BigNoobWasTaken/BigNoobWasTaken/README.md

 I am currently working on some pinned repositories.

-Some projects are comming in someday if I think how thoes projects works.
+Some projects are comming in someday if I think how new projects works.

 <!--
 **BigNoobWasTaken/BigNoobWasTaken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.